On the Stabilisation of Rational Surface Maps: Introduction

-The particular advantage of the second algorithm is that the reader doesn't need to locate any destabilising orbits, only know whether or not a given map is algebraically stable.
 A key ingredient of this proof is the observation that the lift $f_1$ on $\sgraph_{\!f}$, is \emph{\nice{}}, that is whenever a curve $C$ in $\sgraph_{\!f}$ is contracted to a point by $f_1$, then $C$ contains no indeterminate points.